yamanksingla/PhD-thesis/README.md

 # Behavior As A Modality
-Yaman K Singla's PhD Thesis
+Yaman Kumar Singla's PhD Thesis

-The thesis document is available in the PDF format here: [main.pdf](/main.pdf).
-Click on the download button if PDF does not get rendered on Github.
+The unpublished thesis document is available in the PDF format here: [main.pdf](/main.pdf).
+Click on the download button if PDF does not get rendered on Github The published version of the thesis is available in SUNY Buffalo's [Thesis Repository](https://www.proquest.com/openview/e6c8d27f36929312e699704ff75105b1/) and will be available in IIITD's Thesis Repository soon.

 Thoughts and questions are welcome.
-Feel free to email me at [yamankum@buffalo.edu](mailto:yamankum@buffalo.edu).
+Feel free to email me at [dr.yamankumar@gmail.com](mailto:dr.yamankumar@gmail.com).